Junkn/MRover-Science/README.md

 # MRover-Science

 ##Libraries needed:

-Python3 pip install spectral /n
+Python3 pip install spectral

-Currently we have working code for: /n
+Currently we are working on code for:

-Reflectance spectroscopy
+Reflectance spectroscopy Analysis